SeethaPechi/TempleDynamo/replit.md

 ## Recent Changes

-✓ **Complete System Implementation with All Requirements** (June 24, 2025)
-  - Fixed all temple registry auto-save runtime errors by replacing autoSaveDraft with localStorage
-  - Allowed duplicate phone and email addresses in member registry (removed uniqueness checks)
-  - Added optional temple selection dropdown to member registry form with proper non-empty values
-  - Enhanced home page with comprehensive temple information display including images and member counter
-  - Updated home page title to "Welcome to Our [Temple Name]" when temple is selected
-  - Added default temple image fallback with SVG placeholder when no image is available
-  - Fixed Select Item value prop errors by using "none" instead of empty strings
-  - Implemented auto-save functionality across all forms without runtime errors
-  - Enhanced family tree relationships display with improved error handling and logging
-  - Confirmed state selection by country works correctly across all forms

 ✓ **Enhanced Family Tree Visualization with Comprehensive Relationship Display** (June 23, 2025)
   - Created comprehensive family tree visualization with generational layout organization
   - Added "All Relations" tab showing complete family connections when member is clicked